-What we learned running over 100 million Facebook Ads in 2019
+What we learned running over 100 million Facebook Ads Per Year

 As a marketing agency that specializes in marketing to musicians, we get a unique insight into what musicians want.
-In 2019, that included us managing well over 100 million ads on Facebook and Instagram that targeted musicians.
+Each month we run well over 10 million ad impressions on Facebook and Instagram that specifically target musicians.
 Thanks to our varied customer base, that included some ads targeting musicians by specific instrument and others that targeted musicians in general.
-Each year we study the data from our overall efforts to learn what is working best when marketing to musicians.
+We continuously study the data from our overall efforts to learn what is working best when marketing to musicians.
 In this post, I wanted to share with you some of the key things that we learned.

 The Best Performing Facebook/Instagram Ads